bitnami/charts/bitnami/kubeapps/README.md

 ## Upgrading

+### To 18.0.0

+This major updates the Redis&reg; subchart to its newest major, 21.0.0, which updates Redis&reg; from 7.4 to 8.0.
+[Here](https://redis.io/docs/latest/operate/oss_and_stack/install/upgrade/cluster/) you can find more information about the changes introduced in that version.
+No major issues are expected during the upgrade.

 ### To 17.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).
 Kubeapps